naacl-org/naacl-org.github.com/calls/summerschool/2019/index.md

 **A:** Yes, the deadline is strict and it applies to the entire application package.

 **Q:** What does the scholarship include?
-**A:** Some of the scholarship is paid directly to the JSALT summer school to cover registration.
-Furthermore, up to \$1,250 is available to cover travel costs and accommodations.
-Accommodations may be provided by the summer school (this will be determined soon, before this scholarship’s notification date), in which case only $500 will be reimbursed for travel.
+**A:** Most of the scholarship is paid directly to the JSALT summer school to cover registration and housing.
+Furthermore, up to $500 USD is available to cover travel costs.

 **Q:** What application materials should I submit?
 **A:** The application includes the web form linked above, plus 1–2 reference letters.